 Paid assistantships are available to students.
 Students are currently placed as GAs assisting faculty with research, administrative support for the department, and in offices on campus which include: the Office of Equity, Diversity, and Complicance; University Housing; Writing Center; RCOE Dean's Office, and the Graduate School.
 They are available through the Department of Human Development and Psychological Counseling and the Division of Student Development.

 The Division of Student Development hosts GAPP Weekend (Graduate Assistant Preview Program) each February.
 If you are interested in an assistantship through the Division of Student Affairs, which includes Residence Hall Directors for applicants who have served as Resident Assisants as an undergraduate, you are highly encouraged to attend GAPP weekend.

 We follow an annual cohort model admissions process for fall enrollment.
 Applications are reviewed beginning late fall and are due no later than February 1.
 In-person interviews take place in early spring each year for fall enrollment.
-Applications are no longer being accepted for fall 2019 admissions.
+Applications are currently being accepted for fall 2020 admissions.

 - Graduate School requirements

 Students who meet the general graduate school requirements are considered for admission into the Marriage and Family Therapy Program by the Admissions Committee, comprised of the MFT Program faculty.
 In reaching admissions decisions, the committee considers GPA, GPA in major, GPA in related courses, GRE scores, response to the departmental questionnaire, letters of reference, and performance in an interview conducted by faculty and current students.
 There are circumstances in which exceptions may be made.
 When possible, applicants are encouraged to include a minimum of 1 letter of reference from a previous or current faculty who can address academic performance.

 GPA of 3.0 or higher in the last 60 hours of undergraduate work and official GRE scores from ETS.